 - 7. A fear has been expressed that para.
 19 of the Venice Statement implies or may imply infallibility in the sense that at any moment the Church, through council or pope, may produce some new and strange dogmas, or that no official pronouncement by the Church can ever be mistaken or inadequate.
 As the footnote to para.
 24 makes clear, we regard para.
 15 as sketching succinctly the reality of faith that is called by the problematic and sometimes misleading term 'infallibility'.
 In para.
 19 we apply this reality to conciliar action.
-In paragraph 15 of the Statement we would particularly emphasise the distinction between forms of words, always liable to hacome misleading, and the judgment of truth to embody which those formulations were constructed. - 8.
+In paragraph 15 of the Statement we emphasise the distinction between forms of words, which are (always) liable to misunderstanding, and the truth which those formulations were intended to embody. - 8.
 The Commission remains acutely aware of the unsettled business detailed in paragraph 24 of the Statement.
 Our immediate purpose has been to deal with certain criticisms of the remainder of the Statement, but we hope to take the difficulties mentioned in paragraph 24 as main items for future study.
-In the meantime it may be helpful to observe, briefly, with reference to the first of these difficulties:

-On the position of Peter we quote the statement of Father Yarnold and Dr. Chadwick:
+In the meantime it may be helpful, with reference to the first of these difficulties, on the position of Peter, to quote the statement of Father Yarnold and Dr.